 Through my studies at the Asia-Pacific College of Diplomacy I have been able to develop a far deeper and more nuanced and understanding not only of international affairs but of the nature of diplomatic work.
 I have come to more fully appreciate the sort of work required from diplomatic professionals when navigating the increasingly complex issues of today, and the kind of skills needed to be able to do so effectively.
 I am certain that my time at ANU will prove to be invaluable going forward as I look to build my career in the field of international affairs and foreign policy.
 I very much look forward to one day applying what I have learnt here during the Masters of Diplomacy to assist my own government in the future.

-Find out more about a Master of Diplomacy at ANU
+Find out more about the Master of Diplomacy program at ANU.